-end malnutrition and improve agricultural Our Social Investment Department productivity through rural infrastructure mandates that every Japfa community development and family farmers.
-These development programme is built on a targets are in line with our vision of "Growing sustainable approach, both at the corporate Towards Mutual Prosperity" where we level and at the level of the business unit. nurture sustainable, growth-oriented Each programme is evaluated by a Social Impact Index to ensure its effectiveness and efficiency.
+Our Social Investment Department mandates that every Japfa community development programme is built on a sustainable approach, both at the corporate level and at the level of the business unit.
+Each programme is evaluated by a Social Impact Index to ensure its effectiveness and efficiency.

-through environmental advancement.
-We development programmes in our key conducted a baseline study, community operations throughout poultry regions by
+We aim to implement community development programmes in our key operations throughout poultry regions by 2025.
+[GRI 413-1]

-1FAO, IFAD, UNICEF, WFP and WHO.
+&lt;sup>1FAO, IFAD, UNICEF, WFP and WHO.
 2017.
 The State of Food Security and Nutrition in the World 2017.
 Building resilience for peace and food security.
 Rome, FAO.